 The good news is that while the super-lice are more resistant to traditional insecticides, they are not a vector for disease transmission.
 While it can be frustrating to combat, head lice are not a serious medical concern, so there is no reason to panic.
 An alternate treatment mechanism may be necessary to effectively treat these resistant lice, which your doctor will be prepared for.

 Unfortunately, lice infestations are widespread in environments like schools where a large group of children congregate, and there is no perfect solution.
 Lice infestation is not a reflection of poor hygiene.
 Having shorter hair may help reduce the chance of getting lice, but it certainly does not guarantee that your child will not get lice.

 What should I do if my son or daughter gets head lice?

-Over the counter treatments are plentiful and lice combs are usually sold at drugstores.
+Over the counter treatments are plentiful, and lice combs are usually sold at drugstores.
 Generally, these are effective solutions, but this year, it may be best to consult a doctor to ensure that you are treating it correctly and effectively.

 How do I keep the rest of my family safe if my child has lice?

-Lice spreads mainly from head to head contact.
+Lice spread mainly from head to head contact.
 This is why infestations are most common in young school children, as the school provides an environment where this commonly occurs.
 Clothes that come into contact with the child such as hats, coats, towels and bed linen need to be washed in hot water and dried.